 To qualify as an exempt employee and therefore not receive overtime pay, a salaried employee must:

-• Have a role which mainly requires administrative, professional or executive tasks.
+- Have a role that mainly requires administrative, professional, or executive tasks.

-• Carry out duties which require independent judgment and the exercising of discretion.
+- Carry out duties that require independent judgment and the exercising of discretion.

 Overtime Payment Calculations in California